directdemocracy-vote/www/white_paper.md

 The [commitment](https://directdemocracy.vote/json-schema/2/commitment.schema.json) of a participant includes the public key and the signature of the participant, a publication signature to which the participant provides commitment.
 There are four types of commitments:
-- endorse: to endorse a participant
+- endorse: to provide an endorsement for a participant
 - revoke: to revoke an endorsement
 - sign: to sign a petition
 - report: to report a participant